MattJNZ/MattJNZ/README.md

-- 👋 Hi, I’m @MattLNZ
+- 👋 Hi, I’m @MattJNZ
-- 👀 I’m interested in Python, Machine Learning, physical computing with Raspberry Pi, support to policy decision making
+- 👀 I’m interested in Python, Machine Learning, physical computing and TinyML with Raspberry Pi, and how data science can be applied to support to policy decision making
 - 🌱 I’m currently learning Tensorflow, working towards developer certification.
 - 💞️ I’m looking to collaborate on better understanding Machine Learning.
-- 📫 How to reach me ...
+- 📫 Reach me at Discord MattJNZ#0057

 <!---
-MattLNZ/MattLNZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+MattJNZ/MattJNZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->